baharrsalmann/tetris_OPENGL/README.md

 **CENG 477 - Introduction to Computer Graphics**
 **Fall 2024**

-### Assignment 3 - 3D Rendering with OpenGL
+### 3D Rendering with OpenGL

-This project is a 3D Tetris-style game built using OpenGL and GLSL shaders, written in C/C++.
+This project is a 3D Tetris-style game built using OpenGL and GLSL shaders, written in C++.
 The goal is to implement a simple 3D game that resembles classic Tetris while utilizing modern graphics programming techniques.

 ## Features
 - **3D Game Mechanics**: A falling 3×3 cube that can be moved left and right.